DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-27-creating-a-second-sandbox-environment.md

 ### Staging environment

-We initially considered the Staging environment but dismissed it because:
+We initially considered the Staging environment, but dismissed it because:

 - it does not follow production security protocols
 - providers might upload live data into a less secure environment